 In fact, as never before, we are looking for useful products to strengthen the immune system; that are effective but also safe for the consumer.

-This is why in the following lines we will try to understand better if theintegration with post-weaning lactoferrin - including adulthood - may or may not constitute a useful system to enhance our natural defenses against pathogens.
+This is why in the following lines we will try to understand better if theintegration with lactoferrin post-weaning - including adulthood - may or may not be a useful system for enhancing our own natural defenses against pathogens.

 What is lactoferrin?